usnistgov/800-63-3/sp800-63a/sec9_usability.md

 _This section is informative._

-This section is intended to raise implementers' awareness of the usability considerations associated with enrollment and identity proofing (for usability considerations for typical authenticator usage and intermittent events, see [SP 800-63B](#800-63b).
+This section is intended to raise implementers' awareness of the usability considerations associated with enrollment and identity proofing (for usability considerations for typical authenticator usage and intermittent events, see [SP 800-63B, Section 10](sp800-63b#sec10).

 ISO/IEC [ISO/IEC 9241-11](#ISO9241-11) defines usability as the "extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction in a specified context of use."
 This definition focuses on users, goals, and context of use as the necessary elements for achieving effectiveness, efficiency, and satisfaction.
 A holistic approach considering these key elements is necessary to achieve usability.